melatekie/GoofHub/README.md

         - Current username is shown and can be clicked to profile page
         - Log out button appears
 * Log In
-    - Users log in with their username and password
+    - Users log in with their email and password
-    - Log in button disabled when username or password are empty
+    - Log in button disabled when email or password are empty
     - Has a button to Sign Up Screen
+    - Has buttn to reset password
 * Sign Up
-    - Switches between sign up with User or Professional
+    - Information needed: first, last name, date of birth, username, email address, password
-    - Users can enter to Home screen immediately after sign up
+    - User is logged in immediately after sign up
-    - Professionals are brought back to Log In screen after sign up
+    - Log In screen button
+* Reset Password
+    - Enter email address to receive a reset link
-    - Goes back to Log In screen with back button
+    - Log In screen button
 * Profile
     - Displays user first and last name, date of birth, username and email
     - User able to change username.
 Profile name in NavBar is changed after automatic refresh.
 All other areas immediate change.
+Username change also appears on the jokes they submitted except if jokes are created Anonymous.
     - User able to change email with correct current password
     - User able to change password with correct current password
 * Submit a Joke